 Small Maine Operations

 Many other resorts in the state are locally owned and operated, whether by ski clubs or municipalities.
-They all provide affordable skiing options as low as $5.
+They all provide affordable skiing options.

 - Mt.
 Abram